KJ-GM/theme-csx/README.md

 > **StyleSheet**

-- Is used in the usual styling format, but now you have additional props to make style themeable.
+- Is similar to the usual styling format, but now you have additional props to make style themeable.

 > **T() Function**